Dejan Milosavljev

 Dejan Milosavljev (Дејан Милосављев; born 16 March 1996) is a Serbian handball player for Füchse Berlin and the Serbia national team.

 Career

 Milosavljev made his debut for Jugović in the 2011–12 season.
 He was transferred to Partizan in March 2017.
 As part of the deal, it was agreed that Milosavljev would initially go on loan to Qatari club Lekhwiya.

 He helped them win the Amir Cup, before returning to Partizan.
 In July 2018, Milosavljev signed with Macedonian champions Vardar.
+With Vardar he won the Macedonian Championship, the 2018–19 SEHA League and the 2018-19 EHF Champions League.

+For the 2019-2020 season he joined Füchse Berlin.
 With Füchse he won the 2024-25 Handball-Bundesliga, which was the first in club history.
 The same season he played in the 2024-25 EHF Champions League final, where Füchse lost to league rivals SC Magdeburg.

-A Serbia international since 2014, Milosavljev participated in the 2019 World Men's Handball Championship.
+A Serbia international since 2014, Milosavljev participated in the 2019 World Men's Handball Championship, where Serbia finished 18th.